imtbl/hex/README.md

 ### Userscript

-To make using hex as comfortable as possible, a [userscript](hex.user.js) that adds a _hex Download_ button to ExH gallery pages is included.
-Simply adjust lines 6 and 7 with with the base URL of your hex API and the `HEX_ACCESS_KEY` you chose.
+To make using hex as comfortable as possible, a [userscript](hex.user.js) that adds a hex toolbar to ExH gallery pages is included.
+When you first open ExH with the userscript enabled, it will prompt you for the hex base URL and the access key.
+You can adjust these at any point in the settings, but be sure to refresh any open ExH page after doing so (as the changes will not be reflected on a page that had already been loaded before changing base URL or access key).
+__Please keep in mind that the access key is stored in plaintext and that__ __anyone with access to the browser can read it.__

 ### API